anira-project/anira/docs/sphinx/usage.rst

-explicit budget, a fixed or no warmup, the miss policy against the anchor, the ring dtypes by canonical name), loads the model of every candidate that has an entry, sizes the rings for the block range and the latency, selects the plan of the variant's default engine (else plan 0) and builds the plan report; a second prepare replaces the session whole, a failed one leaves the handler unprepared. ``anira_handler_destroy`` releases the session and, with the last handler in this copy of anira, joins the inference thread pool; a handler counts as a user of the core, so ``anira_shutdown`` is refused while one lives.
+explicit budget, a fixed or no warmup, the miss policy against the anchor, the ring dtypes by canonical name), loads the model of every candidate that has an entry, sizes the rings for the block range and the latency, selects the plan of the variant's default engine (else plan 0) builds the plan report and, last, calls the prepare function of every stage that has one (a status other than ``ANIRA_OK`` fails the prepare with it); a second prepare replaces the session whole, a failed one leaves the handler unprepared. ``anira_handler_destroy`` releases the session and, with the last handler in this copy of anira, joins the inference thread pool; a handler counts as a user of the core, so ``anira_shutdown`` is refused while one lives.
 What this pre-release refuses at prepare, with ``ANIRA_ERROR_NOT_SUPPORTED``: an Async contract, ``ANIRA_BUDGET_MEASURED`` and